alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

         self._index[word][url] += 1
 ```

-To make the indexing process more usable we can implement a bulk index option, which receives a list of URL and documents and index them.
+To make the indexing process more usable we can implement a bulk index option, which receives a list of URLs and documents and index them.

 ```python
 def bulk_index(self, documents: list[tuple[str, str]]):